 Had I not chosen to remain on my medication, I was at risk for major depressive episodes, which could lead to improper nutrition needed to keep the babies healthy, maintain the pregnancy to a date of viability, and the lack of ability to do my job or be a functioning mom to my son.

-At the start of the third trimester, I weaned off of the Celexa.
-My irritability increased, I slept even less than I already was, and I had little to no patience or energy for my son and husband.
+At the start of the third trimester, I weaned off of the medication.
+My irritability increased, I slept even less than I already had been, and I had little to no patience or energy for my son and husband.
 The medication that had helped regulate my roller coaster moods and anxieties was no longer there to do its job, which was only exacerbated by lack of sleep, cramping, ligament pain, shortness of breath, and all of the other fun symptoms that come along with a multiple pregnancy.
 The physical stress weighed heavily on my mental state.
-I am normally a very independent person-not being able to carry loads of clothes to our upstairs laundry room, clean the house, or carry my son nearly broke me.
+I am normally a very independent person, so not being able to carry loads of clothes to our upstairs laundry room, clean the house, or carry my son nearly broke me.
 Getting out of the house to see friends and family was daunting, and I only left my desk at work to waddle to the bathroom.

 We all trudged through it until two weeks before my scheduled c-section, when my doctor suggested starting the medication again to make sure it would be effective by the time the baby blues would subside and real PPD may kick in.
-I was so down at that point, I knew it was the best thing for all of us.
+I was so down at that point; I knew it was the best thing for all of us.

 The girls’ birth was somewhat traumatic.
 They were both born healthy and needed no NICU time, and we were successfully able to establish a breastfeeding relationship that had been my lifeline to normalcy during my PPD/A with my son.
 I, however, did not fare so well.
-My body was worn from 37 weeks of growing 12 lbs of baby in my 5’3 body.
+My body was worn from 37 weeks of growing 12 pounds of baby in my 5’3″ body.
 Had I not been on the medication and had the tools of therapy in my back pocket, I might not have been able to handle my experience with as much grace as one can muster during a five day hospital stay brought on by a series of complications related to twin delivery.
 I’m still working through my emotions and feelings on everything that happened to me, but for now my hands and heart are full enough to make that experience worth it.